stprnvsh/paramlake/PROJECT_STRUCTURE.md

    - The weight collector captures layer weights
    - The gradient collector automatically captures gradients using the appropriate method
    - The activation collector captures activations (if enabled)
+   - The optimizer collector captures optimizer state and configuration (if enabled)
 4. All data is stored with optimized chunking and compression
 5. After training, the user can analyze the data using the appropriate analyzer
+6. The user can save checkpoints at any point and later restore them to continue training

 ## Configuration Options